kristi/pathify/README.md

     printenv

-### Deactivate an environment
+### Unload an environment

-Deactivate the example environment
+Unload the example environment

+    pathify unload example

+Pathify will remember your previous loads, so you can call `unload` without an argument to unload the last loaded environment

+    pathify unload

+Pathify also comes with a shortcut `unpathify` which does the same thing as `pathify unload`

     unpathify example

-Pathify will remember your previous activations, so you can call deactivate without an argument to unpathify the last loaded environment

-    unpathify

-Use the unload command performs the same unpathify action

-    pathify unload example

 ### Create a new environment